cmhughes/latexindent.pl/documentation/sec-fine-tuning.rst

  	:class: .baseyaml
  	:caption: ``fineTuning``
  	:name: lst:fineTuning
- 	:lines: 582-603
+ 	:lines: 586-607
  	:linenos:
- 	:lineno-start: 582
+ 	:lineno-start: 586

 The fields given in :numref:`lst:fineTuning` are all *regular expressions*.
-This manual is not intended to be a tutorial on regular expressions; you might like to read, for example, Friedl (n.d.) for a detailed covering of the topic.
+This manual is not intended to be a tutorial on regular expressions; you might like to read, for example, (Friedl, n.d.) for a detailed covering of the topic.

 We make the following comments with reference to